Internships in Anthropology

 Archaeological Volunteer Opportunities

-Here you can both search for opportunities and enter a listing describing what sort of opening you are looking for.
+Here you can both search for internship opportunities and enter a listing describing what sort of opening you are looking for.

 About.com's listing of current digs around the world, including both field schools and projects accepting volunteers.